-Using baby talk on everyone, including your husband.
+Using baby talk to everyone, including your husband.
 Assuming complete strangers want to see pictures of your kids.
 Forgetting that not everyone wants to talk poopy diapers and snot color.
 Moms have many bad habits and other mistakes they make but stay-at-home moms have some that need to stop today.

 Bad Habit #1: Being Ashamed of Your Stay-at-Home Mom Title